marrink-lab/vermouth-martinize/doc/source/file_formats.rst

 - ``[ edges ]``
     - ``optional``
-    - Edges will be added to the molecular graph when required through interactions, but they can also be added explicitly by listing them under the edges subsections, specifying each edge to be added by the corresponding atom names.
+    - Edges will be added to the molecular graph when required based on the interactions directive, but they can also be added explicitly by listing them under the edges subsections.
+An edge is specified by the corresponding atom names.
+Note that these edges do not result in any interactions, but they rather complete the molecular graph.
     - An example is shown below:
       .. code-block::